 Click here for an account of Jesus's life and ministry between 2 BC and 31 AD, also reconciling the "three passovers" mentioned in John.

-Christianity.
-From the earliest days of history, the year number was defined by a particular event, such as a patriarch / judge / king's reign.
-By the year we now call 525, the long-dead Emperor Diocletian had long become the basis of the year number.
-A great persecutor of the Christian church, his reign had begun 241 years previously and thus the year at that time was known as 241 AD Anno Diocletiani.
+For fiscal years until ca 1600, manuscript dating employed an "indiction" year which used a continuous cycle of 15 years.
+By the year we now call 525, the year number of the long-dead Emperor Diocletian was also used.
+A great persecutor of the Christian church, his reign had begun 241 years previously and thus the year at that time was known as 241 AD Anno Diocletiani that commenced in September.
 But there was no longer a Roman emperor in the West, only in Istanbul in the East, at that time called Constantinople after Constantine who had established the city as his capital.
 (Previously the city had been named Byzantium after an ancient Greek king).
-And Constantine's promotion of the Christian faith meant that a change in emperor thinking seemed called for.
+A change in emperor thinking seemed called for.

-However, where Philocalus based his definition of 1 AD as starting when Christ was born, Dionysius now declared it to be when Christ turned one year old, after his family had fled to Egypt.
+However, where Philocalus had incorrectly based his 1 AD calendar as starting when Christ was born, that Friday birthdate meant Christ started 1 AD as a one year old, after his family had fled to Egypt.
 Click here for an account of the death of King Herod, almost certainly in 1 BC, or 1 AD at the latest.
 Secondly, the consul lists of Philocalus —

-Accordingly, click here for the evidence Dionysius's 532nd anniversary of that first Easter was set to be celebrated on that same Sunday (March 25th) in 563 AD.
+Accordingly click here for the evidence (sourced from hbar.phys.msu.ru/gorm/chrono/paschata.htm) Dionysius's 532nd anniversary of that first Easter was set to be celebrated on that same Sunday (March 25th) in 563 AD.

 Within 18 months, the military campaigns were underway.
 In 630 AD, Mohammed returned to Mecca at the head of an army in triumph.
 All Arabia was then conquered, and in 632 AD, at the head of 40,000 other pilgrims he re-entered Mecca — 100 years exactly had now passed since Dionysius's year number ruling.
 Mohammed had transformed a pagan pilgrimage into a regular pilgrimage for all Muslims.
 Though Mohammed died of a violent fever in 633 AD, by military conquest his system was steadily imposed upon weak, corrupt and divided regimes.
-First was Mesopotamia and Syria (including Jerusalem in 637 AD) and Egypt (Alexandria fell in 642 AD), then traders spread right through Northern Africa.
-Persia in the east was overrun in 651 AD, followed by northern areas of India (modern day Pakistan, Afghanistan), the western provinces of China (Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan and Turkmenistan) then, following Genghis Khan's counter invasion, eventually Bengal in the south east.
-Traders and emissaries to the rulers of Indonesia and Malaya saw the gradual establishing of sultanates, until by the year 1500 Islamic beliefs dominated one quarter of the world.
+First was Mesopotamia and Syria (including Jerusalem in 637 AD) and Egypt (Alexandria fell in 642 AD) and right through Northern Africa.
+Persia fell in 651 AD but kept its March star-based calendar, followed by northern areas of India (modern day Pakistan, Afghanistan), the western provinces of China (Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan and Turkmenistan) then, following Genghis Khan's counter invasion in the 1200s, eventually Bengal in the south east.
+Traders and emissaries to the rulers of Indonesia and Malaya saw the gradual establishing of sultanates, until by the year 1500 his Arabic Koran ruled one quarter of the world.
 But while Sicily in the west was invaded and Spain fell, they were significantly halted at Tours in France by the French King, Charles Martel, back in 732 AD.

 And at that very moment, in England, a notable monk by the name of Bede in Northumbria was popularizing Dionysius's dating system through a scholarly historic work.
 In 731 AD he had extended the date in a reference to Caesar's invasion of Britain with the phrase "60th year before the Incarnation of the Lord" a phrase subsequently abbreviated to 60 BC — Before Christ.
 In the next chapter, he referred to Claudius's invasion 105 years later as the "46th year from the Incarnation of our Lord" subsequently abbreviated to 46 AD.
 Click here for more details.
 So those abbreviations left no provision for a "Zero AD", the year 1 AD (starting when Jesus actually turned one year old) was preceded by the year 1 BC, meaning Jesus was born at the